Here's everything you need to know about the Gossip Girl reboot

 “It is very much dealing with the way the world looks now, where wealth and privilege come from, and how you handle that.
 The thing I can’t say is there is a twist, and that all relates to the twist,” Safran confirmed at the 2019 Vulture Festival this past weekend.

 Oh, but they are still prep school attendees with a ton of cash flow.
-Safran even tapped his Manhattan private school source, a close friend’s stepdaughter, to get a realistic picture of what the Upper East Side looks like for Gen-Z, according to Vulture.
+Safran added that he's even tapped his Manhattan private school source, a close friend’s stepdaughter, to get a realistic picture of what the Upper East Side looks like for Gen-Z.

 Plus, Nate Archibald approves: